CCA 2023 Annual Conference “Annual Highlights” held in Zagreb

 Implementation of the UTPs Act: CCA opens proceeding against KONZUM plus

-The Croatian Competition Agency (CCA) fined Trgocentar d.o.o., Zabok HRK 100,000 (EUR 13,272.28) for the serious infringement of the Croatian Act on the prohibition of unfair trading practices in the…
+The Croatian Competition Agency (CCA) opened ex officio infringement proceeding within the meaning of the Act on prohibition of unfair trading practices in the business-to-business food supply chain (UTPs Act)…